-Two Dementia Care Specialists have been hired by MCDA: Candace LeGros and Cristina Huitron.
+Two Dementia Care Specialists work through the Aging Resource Center.
 DCS's have conducted two dementia awareness events in the African American community.
-To date, no specific Latino or LGBT events have been scheduled.
-With the support of MCDA, 6 memory cafés throughout the community continue to provide individuals with a mild cognitive impairment, Alzheimer's, or a related dementia an opportunity to socialize with their care partner and friends.
-MCDA sponsored and staffed a booth at the the Wisconsin Alzheimer Institute's Annual Breaking the Silence Breakfast Dialogue: Addressing Dementia in Communities of Color in Milwaukee.
-DCS Cristina Huitron is now through initial training, she is working closely with UCC to conduct dementia awareness outreach to the Latino community.
-She has scheduled memory screening at Washington Park Senior Center and Clinton Rose to provide additional outreach and dementia awareness to the African American Community.
+With the support of MCDA, 6 memory cafés throughout the community provide individuals with Alzheimer's or a related dementia an opportunity to socialize with their care partner and friends.
+In 2019 MCDA sponsored and staffed a booth at the Wisconsin Alzheimer Institute's Annual Breaking the Silence Breakfast Dialogue: Addressing Dementia in Communities of Color in Milwaukee.
+DCS Cristina Huitron is working closely with UCC to conduct dementia awareness outreach to the Latino community.
 No specific events have been scheduled to reach the LGBT community at this time.
-Both Candice and Cristina continue to provide walk in services for memory screening and dementia awareness at North Shore Library.
+Walk in services for memory screening and dementia awareness continued until COVID-19.
+Cristina is conducting a Spanish language virtual webinar series with other partners during COVID19 on coping with stress, caregiver support, and dementia screening.